-Today, Sunday, I take my son to Philadelphia to visit my family.
-My brother with his wife and three children are in town visiting my parents.
-My other brother who lives in Philadelphia with his wife and daughter will also be there.
-Tomorrow evening, Monday, my son and I return to Washington, D.C.
-On Tuesday, my brother and his family comes to Washington, D.C. from Philadelphia to show his eldest daughter Georgetown University.
-My bother and his family will spend Tuesday night at the home my wife and I still own, and which she still lives with my son.
 Wednesday morning I will bake two pumpkin pies, one for Thanksgiving and the other for a party Friday evening.
 Then on Wednesday afternoon, I will pick up my boyfriend from his work and take him to an ambulatory surgery center to have surgery on his knee.
 I will take him home and probably spend Wednesday night with him.
 I want to make sure he is doing ok after surgery and be there if he needs anything.
-On Thanksgiving day I will head over to the house I once lived in with my wife for a Thanksgiving with my son, wife, her family and her oldest friends.
-Friday evening I will go to a party with my boyfriend at the home of his old friends.

-If you head is not spinning reading this, my head is spinning thinking about this week.
-But the week is on automatic, and I am looking forward to all of it.
+If your head is not spinning reading this, my head is spinning thinking about this week.
+The week is scheduled and is on automatic pilot, and I am looking forward to all of it.
 I think my head is screwed on straight about what is important to me and about who I am.
-I am grateful for my new life and feel lucky that I can still spend Thanksgiving with my son and not have the fight of many men I know about who gets the kids on the holidays.
+I am grateful for my new life and at the same time feel lucky that I can still spend Thanksgiving with my son.
+I do not have the fight so many of my friends have about who gets the kid(s) on the holidays.

 So let the Thanksgiving games begin.
 I am ready.